World Mental Health (Every) Day

 Debbie Bullock, Aviva’s wellbeing lead, looks at how we would all benefit from thinking of every day as a mental health day.

-10 ways to help look after your employees’ mental health all year round
+10 ways to support employees' mental health all year

 1. Make sure everyone feels free to talk openly